-It’s the most wonderful time of the year, but for many it is also one of the most stressful.
-Family dynamics and financial constraints are two of the biggest causes of holiday angst during an average year, but this year has been anything but average.
-Now we can throw travel restrictions, pandemic protocols, and a presidential election into the mix for a little extra challenge.
-The good news is, there is still holiday joy to be had—even if you have to look a little harder to find it this year.
+It’s the most wonderful time of the year, but for many it’s also one of the most stressful.
+Family dynamics and financial constraints are two of the biggest causes of holiday angst during the holidays, which always adds on to preexisting stress from work and other responsibilities.
+The good news is, there is still holiday joy to be had—even if you have to look a little harder to find it through the stress.

-Here are a few ways you can handle the stress and put a little happy back into your holidays.
+Here are a few quick tips to handle your holiday stress and put a little happy back into your holidays.

 - Manage Expectations: Make sure everyone understands that things might look different this year due to limited traveling, financial hardships, online learning or work schedules, and even limited family gatherings with high-risk relatives.
 Keeping everyone on the same page will help avoid any disappointments about changes in family traditions or plans.